kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Most importantly, simple sentences are impossible to mess up.

+### Complete your sentences

+Here's what happens when people shorten their sentences.

+ORIGINAL SENTENCE:

+I spend my free time writing, cooking, and going to the gym.

+BAD ANSWER:

+I spend.

+My free time.

+Writing.

+Cooking.

+Going to the gym.

+THIS IS WRONG!!!

+These are not complete sentences.

+GOOD ANSWER:

+I spend my free time writing.

+I spend my free time cooking.

+I spend my free time going to the gym.

+This answer is okay.

+You separated the ideas into a complete sentence.

+GREAT ANSWER:

+I spend my free time writing.

+I love cooking.

+I enjoy going to the gym.

+EXPLANATION:

+You're allowed to make variations to the words.

+You can make sentences less repetitive if you're creative.

+You can search for synonyms of the words if you're not creative.

+For example:

+I did not repeat spend my free time.

+I used the words love and enjoy.

+Alternating the words make the sentence sound less repetitive.

 ### Opening with the wrong words.

 Because - connect the question to the reason.
 I want to work in a call center because...